Amnagithub/AgenticAI-vs-LLM-Generative/README.md

-# 🌟 Agentic AI vs. LLM Generative
+# 🌟 Agentic AI vs. LLM Generative AI

 A visual and conceptual walkthrough on how **Agentic AI** differs from **LLMs** and **Generative AI**.